Get,

 The term ginkgo was taken from an incorrect conversion of Yin-Kwo from the Japanese language which means silver fruit while the term biloba stands for the bilobed leaves of the plant.
 This plant is also referred to by various other names like fossil tree, ginkgo, Japanese silver apricot, baiguo, maidenhair tree, yinhsing, etc. The English name is maidenhair tree.1,2

-ginkgo biloba herb
+ginkgo biloba benefits

 Ginkgo biloba is a medicinal plant native to China.
 It belongs to the family Ginkgoaceae.
 It is a deciduous tree as it shed leaves seasonally, shed petals after flowering, and sheds fruit when ripe.
 Ginkgo biloba is called a living fossil as it has lived through millions of years without undergoing any changes and with no existent relative.1,3